Sobach/smapy/docs/keychain.md

 ## Documentation

-_class_ smapy.network_connectors.addons.**KeyChain()**
+_class_ smapy.**KeyChain()**

 Public methods:

-* **assign**(_net, token_)
+* **assign**(_net, token, validate = True, check = False_)

-    If `net` parameter is registered in network_connectors - assigns `token` value to apropriate net.
+    If `net` parameter is registered in smapy.CONNECTORS - assigns `token` value to apropriate net.
 Usually `net` is a two-letter social media channel identifier.
 But in some cases it has `raw_` prefix, which means that authorisation is needed to produce appropriate token.
-Raw prefixes available for Facebook and VKontakte.
+Raw prefixes available for Facebook, VKontakte, and Odnoklassniki networks.
 After assigning `autocomplete()` method is called.

+    `validate` and `check` - two optional parameters for for token verification.
+When `validate = True` function checks the form of the token (no matter what the content).
+Most access tokens are just strings (byte or unicode).
+But some connectors (Odnoklassniki, Twitter) demand dict-token with appropriate keys.

+    When `check = True` function tries to verificate token using smapy.connectors.
+Every connector has `check_token()` function that does test request to API and returns True if request was successful.
+If `check = True` and Connector.check_token() would fail -- token wouldn't be assigned.

 * **check**(_net = None, token = None_)

     This method checks tokens validity through BaseConnector `check_token()` method.
-If you need to check the exact token from KeyChain - specify it using net parameter with two-letter network id.
+If you need to check the exact token from KeyChain -- specify it using net parameter with two-letter network id.
 This method returns True, if token is valid, or False in other cases.
-If no parameters specified - all tokens are being checked.
+If no parameters specified -- all tokens are being checked.
 In this case method returns dict object with all avaliable networks as keys and True/False values.
 Also it is possible to specify both net and token.
 Then this exact token would be checked (regardless to KeyChain value for specified network).

+    Example:

+    ```python
+    >>> from smapy import KeyChain
+    >>> k = KeyChain()
+    >>> k.load_last()
+    >>> k.check()
+    {u'fb': True,
+     u'gp': True,
+     u'ig': True,
+     u'lj': True,
+     u'ok': False,
+     u'tw': True,
+     u'vk': True,
+     u'yt': True}
+    >>>
+    ```

+    If both net and token specified - function checks this token, and not assigned token from KeyChain.

 * **get**(_net = None_)